 The tree was planted sometime between 1630 and 1649.
 Endecott may have planted it first on his farm in Salem and then moved it to Danvers.
 He began cultivating a farm, with a cow barn, house and outbuildings.
-Endecott is credited with owning the first sundial in America and introducing the ox-eye daisy to the colonies.
+Endecott also owned the first sundial in America and introduced the ox-eye daisy to the colonies.

 He also served as the first governor of Massachusetts until his death in 1665.
-A descendant, Endicott ‘Chub” Peabody, also became governor of Massachusetts in 1963.
-People sometimes called the tree the The Governor’s Tree.
+A descendant, Endicott ‘Chub” Peabody, also served as governor of Massachusetts in 1963.
+People sometimes called the tree The Governor’s Tree.

 The Endicott Pear Tree

 John Endecott planted the tree in the presence of his children and workers and said, “I hope the tree will love the soil of the old world and no doubt when we have gone the tree will still be alive,” according to Danvers historian Harriet Tapley.